HPEDevCom/redfishdocs/docs/concepts/gettingStarted.md

 # Getting Started

-## Tips for Using the RESTful API
+## Tips for Using the Redfish RESTful API

-The RESTful API for HPE iLO is available on ProLiant Gen10 servers running iLO 5 1.10 or later with the iLO Standard license, although some features in the data might not be available without an Advanced license.

-To access the RESTful API, you need an HTTPS-capable client, such as a web browser with  the Postman REST Client plugin extension or cURL (a popular command line HTTP utility).
+To access the Redfish RESTful API, you need an HTTPS-capable client, such the [Postman](https://www.postman.com/) development platform, cURL (a popular command line HTTP utility), PowerShell or a web browser with a REST client extension.
+This [video](https://youtu.be/ur9UKRV_0S8) presents several Redfish clients tools, including script languages like Ansible.

 ## RESTful Interface Tool and Python Examples

 Although not a requirement, you can use the **RESTful Interface Tool** with the RESTful API.
 This command line tool provides a level of abstraction and convenience above direct access to the RESTful API.
-For details see: [http://www.hpe.com/info/restfulapi](http://www.hpe.com/info/restfulapi).
+For details see: [http://www.hpe.com/info/resttool](http://www.hpe.com/info/resttool).

 :::success Tip
 **Python**: See `ex1_functionname()` in the Python example code.
 This means that you should look for the specified function name in the python example code.